 Profile

-Bartusiak is the author of Thursday's Universe, a layman's guide to the frontiers of astrophysics and cosmology, Through a Universe Darkly, a history of astronomers' centuries-long quest to discover the universe's composition, and Einstein's Unfinished Symphony, about the on-going attempt to detect gravity waves, the last experimental test of Einstein's theory of general relativity.
-All three were named notable science books by The New York Times.
-She also co-authored A Positron Named Priscilla, a National Academy of Sciences book on cutting-edge science.
-Her latest books are The Day We Found the Universe, a narrative saga of the birth of modern cosmology, and Archives of the Universe, a history of the major discoveries in astronomy told through 100 of the original scientific publications.
-She was elected a Fellow of the American Association for the Advancement of Science, has twice won the American Institute of Physics Science Writing Prize, and also received the AIP's prestigious Gemant Award for "significant contributions to the cultural, artistic, or humanistic dimension of physics."
+Bartusiak is also the author of Thursday's Universe, a layman's guide to the frontiers of astrophysics and cosmology, and Through a Universe Darkly, a history of astronomers' centuries-long quest to discover the universe's composition.
+Both were named notable science books by The New York Times.
+More recently published are The Day We Found the Universe, a narrative saga of the birth of modern cosmology and the 2010 winner of the History of Science Society's Davis Prize, and Archives of the Universe, a history of the major discoveries in astronomy told through 100 of the original scientific publications.
+She was elected a Fellow of the American Association for the Advancement of Science, has won the American Institute of Physics Science Writing Prize three times, and also received the AIP's prestigious Gemant Award for "significant contributions to the cultural, artistic, or humanistic dimension of physics."

 Starting her science-writing career as an intern at Science News and then as a charter member of Discover's writing staff, she continues to write about astronomy and physics in a variety of national publications.
-Her work has appeared in National Geographic, Astronomy, Sky & Telescope, Natural History, Science, Popular Science, World Book Encyclopedia, Smithsonian, and Technology Review.
+Her work has appeared in National Geographic, Astronomy, Science, Popular Science, Sky & Telescope, World Book Encyclopedia, Smithsonian, and Technology Review.
 For many years a contributing editor at Discover, she is now on the editorial advisory board of Astronomy magazine.
-She has also reviewed science books for both The New York Times and The Washington Post.
-Bartusiak lives with her husband, mathematician Steve Lowe, and their dog Hubble in Sudbury, Massachusetts, a suburb of Boston.
+She also reviews science books for The Washington Post and Wall Street Journal.
+Bartusiak lives with her husband, mathematician Steve Lowe, in Sudbury, Massachusetts, a suburb of Boston.

 Awards and Honors

-2010 The Day We Found the Universe short-listed for the History of Science Society's Davis Prize
+2010 The Day We Found the Universe awarded the History of Science Society's Davis Prize for best history-of-science book

 2010 Finalist, Los Angeles Times Book Prize in the science category for The Day We Found the Universe